-As a business financing consultant, my role in helping business owners and managers locate and secure business financing is to focus in on what is both 1) relevant and 2) attainable to them in the time they have to work with.
+As a business financing consultant, my role in helping business owners and managers locate and secure business financing is to focus in on what are both the most 1) relevant and 2) attainable sources of capital available to them in the time they have to work with.

 The cost of money is always going to be relevant to risk and supply for any business at any time.

 Which basically means that the money (and its related cost) that can be available for what you want to do today can be very different to what may be available in the future or what was available in the past.

 I bring this up because of the confusion that constantly gets created by different providers of capital, each living in their own corner of the market, explaining to business owners what cost of money they should or should not be paying.

 One of the worst offenders of what I will call “cost of money confusion” are the major banks or “A” lenders who believe that if you can’t qualify for their low risk, low cost funding, that you shouldn’t be in business at all.